kubakubakuba/subtitle-creator/README.md

 ```bash
 ./transcribe.sh -t <path/to/file> -m "medium"
 ```
 The model type is optional.
-If not specified, the default model will be set to "medium".
-The model types are: "tiny", "base", "small", "medium", "large".
+If not specified, the default model will be set to `medium`.
+The model types are: `"tiny" "base" "small" "medium" "large"`.

 To split the subtitle format file into multiple files, run the following command in the terminal:
 ```bash